proc/jquery.cyclify/README.md

 	        div
 	        ...
 ##### Javascript
-	  // all options are optional
 	  $('.wrapper-class').cyclify({
-	  	//whether or not to loop when cycle hits endpoints loop       : true,
+	    loop       : true,
-	    // name of easing function to use ( default: swing ) transition : 'linear',
+	    transition : 'linear',
-	    // animation time
 	    delay      : 100,
-	    //callback on current div ( after cycle ) success : function(current_div) {
+	    success : function(current_div) {
 	      alert('the current div is ' + $(current_div));
 	    }